vsrinivas/fuchsia/docs/targets/hikey960.md

 ## Recover the device

 If the hikey gets into a bad state you can try the recovery mechanism.
-This is also useful for removing the UEFI firmware if you no longer need it.
 The script should automate the process, including reinstalling the firmware.
 You first need to put the device into recovery mode:

         Auto Power up(Switch 1)   closed/ON